Irrational-Encoding-Wizardry/guide.encode.moe/CONTRIBUTING.md

 ---

 [^1]: The new gitbook spec is very different than the version this book is using.
-Almost none one of the information from [gitbook's new website][new-gitbook] applies.
+Almost none of the information from [gitbook's new website][new-gitbook] applies.

 [^2]: This is different from how github.com's markdown preview behaves.